jiayu945/jiayu945.github.io/_pages/about.md

 Hi!
 This is Jiayu Zheng (郑家裕).
 I am a PhD student in the Chair of Landscape Planning at [TU Dortmund](https://www.tu-dortmund.de/), advised by Prof. Dr. Aude Zingraff-Hamed.

-My research interests lie in the intersection of **spatial planning**, **nature-based solutions**, and **GeoAI**.
+My research interests lie at the intersection of **spatial planning**, **nature-based solutions**, and **GeoAI**.
 My research aims to empower the planning and design of nature-based solutions through trustworthy GeoAI towards sustainable and resilient urban futures.

 News
 ======